LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 Advanced ARKBraid Utility Functions
 -----------------------------------

-This section describes utility functions utilized in the ARKStep + XBraid interfacing.
+This section describes utility functions utilized in the ARKODE + XBraid interfacing.
 These functions are used internally by the above ARKBraid interface functions but are exposed to the user to assist in advanced usage of ARKODE and XBraid that requries defining a custom SUNBraidApp implementation.